 The initial refurbishment reactivates a large vacant unit, which spans approximately 4,850 sq.ft of the basement, ground, mezzanine and first floor levels, set around the east atrium lightwell.

 Responding to market demand, a greater variety of flexible and smaller suites are offered with desired social amenities, including a café-bar, breakout spaces, meeting rooms and kitchenettes.
+The interior fit-out was designed by award-winning practice 2M2 Studio.
 These also extend the period of time the building is in use.
 Health and wellbeing are considered, with a basement fitness centre, yoga studio, lockers, shower facilities and secure cycle storage to aid and encourage active travel.

 The design realises client and tenant aspirations for more engaging environments.

 The double-height central atrium is activated by the café-bar and seating areas for collaborative working, informal meetings and breaks.
-Uncovered original features combine with high-quality finishes that reflect the building’s industrial heritage in a contemporary manner, including decorative steel girders suspended within the atrium void.
+Uncovered original features combine with high-quality finishes reflect the building’s industrial heritage in a contemporary manner.
 Exposed concrete, particularly in the basement suite, references original innovations of the building – one of the first in the world to be constructed using reinforced concrete.

 A bright, airy environment maximises natural light, which floods through the original lightwell into the atrium and is enhanced by glazed screens to the surrounding office areas.
 A new walkway around the atrium at mezzanine level heightens the sense of activity and is connected to the ground floor café-bar with a new feature staircase.

 Significantly, the eastern and western atriums now connect, creating a ground floor communal concourse throughout the building.
 This vastly improves connectivity between the city centre to the east and Waterfront area to the west.